Wilson Rawls: Early years

 In the 1930s and 1940s, Rawls became a carpenter and traveled to South America, Canada, and Alaska.
-He wrote five manuscripts during this period, including Where the Red Fern Grows.
+He wrote five manuscripts during this period, including an early version of Where the Red Fern Grows.
 Rawls's scripts contained many spelling and grammatical errors and no punctuation.
 Because of this, he kept the manuscripts hidden in a trunk in his father's workshop.

 Rawls served time in prison twice while in Oklahoma.
-In 1940, in New Mexico, he again served time for breaking and entering and was sentenced to two to three years.
-According to the Bear Grease podcast, Episode 42, Rawls was imprisoned for 18 months in 1933 for the crime of stealing chickens.
+According to the Bear Grease podcast, Episode 42, Rawls was convicted of stealing chickens in 1933 and spent 18 months in prison.
+In New Mexico, in 1940, he again served time for breaking and entering and was sentenced to two to three years.
+During this term in prison, he worked to refine his writing skills, though he still felt that his lack of formal education meant that the novels were not fit for publication.

 In the late 1950s, Rawls worked for a construction company on a guided missile range in the Southwest.
 Later, he transferred to a construction site near Idaho Falls to work on a contract for the Atomic Energy Commission.
 Rawls lived in a cabin near Mud Lake.
 While working there, Rawls met his future wife, Sophie Ann Styczinski, a budget analyst for the Atomic Energy Commission.
 The couple married on August 23, 1958.

+Prior to his marriage, Rawls burned all his hidden manuscripts, embarrassed for his wife to read them.
+Learning of this, Sophie encouraged Rawls to recreate one of the stories.
+Rawls allegedly completed the 35,000 word manuscript in three weeks; once again, he didn't use any punctuation.
+Sophie assisted Rawls in punctuating and editing the manuscript.
+In 1961, the story was submitted it to the Saturday Evening Post, which published it in three parts under the title "The Hounds of Youth".
+Doubleday purchased the story and published it as Where the Red Fern Grows.